Overview

 Please contact support@fieldwire.com to organize the migration of your data.

 Note: Due to the migration and the fact that not every field has an equivalent in Fieldwire, your archived, migrated Projects may look slightly different from the ones you create in Fieldwire.
-For example, the list of Custom Task Attributes may be quite long or some may appear twice if they have a different name but the same content in the Documentation Manager.
+For example, the list of Custom Task Attributes may be quite long or some may appear twice if they have a different name - but your Fieldwire project will include the same content as the Documentation Manager.

-This step will enable you to quickly create new Projects based on this Template, which already contains all kinds of data such as Status, Categories, Lists and Files.
+This step will enable you to quickly create new Projects based on this Template, which already contains some relevant structure such as Statuses, Categories, Lists and Files.

 This Template Project is now your so-called “source of truth”.
 Always keep this Template up to date so that you always have all the settings and content you want in new Projects.